-In this series of papers we rather fix the underlying pointed curve, and vary the rest of the wild Riemann surface structure~\cite{boalch_2014_geometry_and_braiding_of_stokes_data_fission_and_wild_character_varieties}, i.e. the irregular types/classes, controlling principal parts of irregular singular connections beyond their (formal) residues.
-More precisely~\cite{doucot_rembado_tamiozzo_2022_local_wild_mapping_class_groups_and_cabled_braids} constructs a moduli scheme of irregular types for the split Lie algebra $(\mf g,\mf t) \ceqq \bigl( \Lie(G),\Lie(T) \bigr)$, where $T \sse G$ is a maximal torus, while here we consider irregular classes.
+In this series of `local' papers we fix the underlying pointed curve, and vary the rest of the wild Riemann surface structure~\cite{boalch_2014_geometry_and_braiding_of_stokes_data_fission_and_wild_character_varieties}, i.e. the irregular types/classes, controlling principal parts of irregular singular connections beyond their (formal) residues.
+More precisely~\cite{doucot_rembado_tamiozzo_2022_local_wild_mapping_class_groups_and_cabled_braids} studies the (fine) moduli space of untwisted (a.k.a. unramified) irregular types for the split Lie algebra $(\mf g,\mf t) \ceqq \bigl( \Lie(G),\Lie(T) \bigr)$, where $T \sse G$ is a maximal torus, while here we consider irregular classes.

-Recall in brief an irregular type $Q$ at a point $a \in \Sigma$ is the germ of a $\mf t$-valued meromorphic function based there, defined up to holomorphic terms:
+Recall in brief that an untwisted irregular type $Q$ at a point $a \in \Sigma$ is the germ of a $\mf t$-valued meromorphic function based there, defined up to holomorphic terms: